Mielek/apim-policy-toolkit/docs/QuickStart.md

 policy document.

 Let's assume that we want to add authorization header to the request.
-If requests comes from Company IP addresses `10.0.0.0/24` it should use basic authorization with `username` and `password` from named values.
+If a request comes from Company IP addresses `10.0.0.0/24` it should use basic authorization with `username` and `password` from named values.
-If request comes from other IP addresses it should use `Bearer` token received from https://graph.microsoft.com.
+If a request comes from other IP addresses it should use `Bearer` token received from https://graph.microsoft.com.
 For every request we want to add header with the user id.

 ```csharp